-Authorities seized Duong’s passport after viewing two movies in which he appeared: the Vietnam War film ``We Were Soldiers,″ starring Mel Gibson, and ``Green Dragon,″ about Vietnamese refugees, co-starring Patrick Swayze and Forest Whitaker.
+Authorities seized Duong’s passport after viewing the Vietnam War film ``We Were Soldiers,″ starring Mel Gibson, and ``Green Dragon,″ about Vietnamese refugees, co-starring Patrick Swayze and Forest Whitaker.

 The culture ministry has recommended that Duong be forbidden from leaving the country and banned from acting for five years, but his fate has yet to be determined.

 Duong, 45, lives in Ho Chi Minh City, formerly Saigon, with his two sons, ages 16 and 11.

 He wrote the letter to his sons so they ``can know the truth, to affirm that I am always and forever not a traitor,″ according to the letter, which Duong’s family made available to the Los Angeles Times.

 Duong’s sister, Susie Bui, who lives in the United States, received the letter and released it with his permission because he’s not been allowed to give his side of the story in the Vietnamese press, which the state owns.